Simplifying x² x ³: A Deep Dive into Algebraic Multiplication

 x⁻² * x³ = x⁽⁻²⁺³⁾ = x¹ = x

 Remember, a negative exponent indicates the reciprocal of the base raised to the positive exponent.
-Thus, x⁻² = 1/x².
+In real terms, thus, x⁻² = 1/x².
 This illustrates the consistent application of the exponent rule across positive and negative values.
 Mastering negative exponents is crucial for advanced algebraic manipulations and calculus.

 Handling Zero Exponents